Dear Families, INFORMATION & REGISTRATION FOR 2019 CAMPS WILL BE AVAILABLE BY THE END OF OCTOBER 2018

 Are there special clothing requirements?

 The only requirement for clothing is for our ballet activities.
 Each child should have a pair of ballet slippers that they can leave at our studio.
 Tights and leotards for girls are also preferred.
+Tap shoes are required for the session that has Tap dance focus.
+We provide the camp t-shirts on site and we wash them weekly.

 What if I am only registered for a week prior to a recital, can my child still participate?